Our Guide to Public Rights of Way

 How to find rights of way

 Ordnance Survey (OS) maps are the easiest way of finding out rights of way in a particular area.
-The most useful OS maps are Explorer series (1:25,000 scale) - these show all public rights of way and permissive paths in green.
+The most useful OS maps are Explorer series (1:25,000 scale) - these show all public rights of way in green, and permissive paths in orange.
 The Landranger series (1:50,000 scale) show public rights of way in red but doesn't show as much detail.

 You can buy OS maps online here or if you just want to look at an area, Bing Maps have both 1:25,000 and 1:50,000 scale OS maps on their website.

-When you're out and about, rights of way are often signposted with the coloured arrows.
+When you're out and about, rights of way are often signposted with the coloured arrows as described above - or with the familiar green finger signposts (blue, if the route is also a cycle route).

 Does anyone have a definitive list of Public Rights of Way?